 More has probably been said about Albert Einstein than any other one of his peers.
-Several facts disseminated by the media have made him an icon of science.
-This biography, written by Walter Isaacson, holds a comprehensive account of not only the scientist that revolutionized modern physics but also the person.
+This biography, written by Walter Isaacson, holds a comprehensive account of not only the scientist but also the person.
 I am not sure if all the facts in the book are true, but in case they are, then some of them are extremely interesting, some others very amusing, and some are really surprising.
-I had fun reading this book, and learned about various aspects of the personality of Albert Einstein.

-In a nutshell, one can say that the genius of Albert Einstein lies in his unconventional thinking alongside a very strong imagination.
-He was a non-conformist who refused to abide by conventional wisdom, challenging the status-quo with great thought experiments that exposed the foundations of physics and pertinently questioned them.
-In this sense, he was the personification of intelligence.
-On a human level, he was a true pacifist and had a good sense of humor.
-His passion for violin and love for music made him seek to explain the harmony in the universe through simple and elegant equations.
+In a nutshell, one can say that the genius of Albert Einstein lies in his unconventional thinking together with a strong imagination.
+He was a non-conformist, challenging the status-quo with great thought experiments that exposed the foundations of physics and pertinently questioned them.

 Below are some facts about Albert Einstein as mentioned in the book.